 When Sovereign Debt Goes Wrong

 All goes well until creditors start to doubt whether they will be repaid.
-These doubts start to creep in when sovereign debt reaches 77 percent of the country's annual economic output.
-For emerging market countries, the tipping point comes sooner, at the 64 percent debt-to-GDP ratio.
+These doubts start to creep in when sovereign debt reaches 77% of the country's annual economic output.
+For emerging market countries, the tipping point comes sooner, at the 64% debt-to-gross domestic product ratio.

 Creditors first start to worry whether the country will default on the interest payments.
 This becomes a self-fulfilling prophecy because, as fears rise, so does the amount of interest a country must promise to pay to float new bonds.
 Countries must borrow at ever-more expensive rates to pay off the older, cheaper debt.
 If this cycle continues, the nation may be forced to default on its debt altogether.